SNU-HCIL/2020-Fall-DCCP/template/public/md/input-processing-output.md

 * .red[Pseudocode]
    * Fake code
    * Informal language that has no syntax rule
    * Not meant to be compiled or executed
    * Used to create a model program
    * No need to worry about syntax errors
    * Focus on program’s .red[high-level design]
+   * Helps us analyze the time required to solve a problem using an algorithm, independent of the actual programming language used to implement algorithm
    * Can be translated directly into actual code in any programming language

 ---
 <img src="https://user-images.githubusercontent.com/39995503/91539385-2f669c80-e954-11ea-91d0-a25b216a895d.png" width=600>